NuGet/Home/accepted/2022/Multiple-Equivalent-Framework-Support-TFM-As-Aliases.md

 Another concern are all the APIs for displaying the dependencies, transitive dependencies and Get Installed Packages APIs in NuGet.VisualStudio.Contracts.
 All of these APIs may require an incremental addition.

-#### Project to Project references
+### Project to Project references

 MSBuild has a [`ProjectReference` protocol](https://github.com/dotnet/msbuild/blob/25fdeb3c8c2608f248faec3d6d37733ae144bbbb/documentation/ProjectReference-Protocol.md), which explains how `ProjectReferences` work.
-This will need changes to support scenarios where a project where more than one `TargetFramework` resolves to the same "NuGet Framework".

-Additionally, NuGet's `PackageReference` requires a project's entire dependency graph to be resolved, which includes projects, in order to calculate transitive packages.
-Therefore, NuGet has the same, or at least very similar, problems as MSBuild with regards to `ProjectReference`s.

-This needs further discussion between the MSBuild and NuGet teams.
+MSBuild calls the `GetReferenceNearestTargetFrameworkTask`, which NuGet implements, in order to obtain best TFM matching.

+Currently `GetReferenceNearestTargetFrameworkTask` is implemented by running NuGet's "nearest match" algorithm.
+This feature would extend it to first try nearest match, and if there is more than one matching `TargetFramework`, then look for a `TargetFramework` that has an exact name match in both projects.
+If there are more than one "nearest" framework, but no exact name match, then for the first version of this feature, NuGet will report an error.
+Depending on customer feedback, build customization can be added in the future.

 ## Drawbacks